jsloat/utils/shared-configs/bash-config/README.md

 After getting everything setup, you can just run `updateSettings` to load the latest version of these config files to your machine.

-For the initial set up, run the following code in the terminal (with the correct path to this git repo):
+For the initial set up, run the following code in the terminal (with the correct path to this git repo, locally):

 ```
 source $PATH_TO_REPO/shared-configs/bash-config/bash_utils/system.sh
 updateSettings
 ```

+## Setting default terminal to bash

+### Mac terminal

+Terminal settings > General > Shell opens with > Command > /bin/bash

+### VS Code

+Command pallette > Terminal: Select default profile